icon11-community/Folder11/README.md

 ### Icon Specification

-We provided svg, ai, ppt, and fig template to make it easier.
+We provided svg, ai, and fig template to make it easier.
 The specifications include the following:

 - We do not oblige to use specific vector program.
 - Icon must be svg formated vector.